becca1234567890/IntrinsicEthics-PromptsAsProxy/README.md

 ## Limitations and Research Agenda

+**Reasoning token asymmetry:** The intrinsic_ethics condition elicits a reasoning block before responding, while the filter_ethics condition does not.
+This creates an uncontrolled difference in pre-response token generation — a known performance variable (chain-of-thought).
+The utility advantage observed for the intrinsic condition cannot be cleanly attributed to ethical reasoning specifically without controlling for this asymmetry.
+The follow-on SFT experiment ([IntrinsicEthics-SFT](https://github.com/becca1234567890/IntrinsicEthics-SFT)) shares this confound and a redesign controlling for equal reasoning token budgets across conditions is planned.

 **Prompt-level proxy:** This experiment tests prompt-mediated approximations of the architectural distinction the full hypothesis proposes at training time.
 Prompt-level ethics are still extrinsic constraints — they are more sophisticated than a rule list but are not genuinely intrinsic values baked into model weights.
 The full hypothesis requires training-time implementation.

 **Base model safety training:** All conditions use Claude Haiku, which has Anthropic's safety training regardless of system prompt.
 The "no ethics" condition reflects no explicit ethical framing in the prompt, not a model trained without safety constraints.
 A stronger test would use a less safety-tuned base model.